Where to Stay in Malaga First Time: Best Areas

-Malaga airport, also known as the Costa del Sol airport, is the main international airport serving the Costa del Sol. it is the fourth busiest airport in Spain, after Madrid, Barcelona and Palma de Mallorca.
-85 percent of its traffic is international, with most of them from the European Union and the United Kingdom including Belgium, the Netherlands, Denmark.
+Malaga airport (Costa del Sol airport) is the main international airport serving the Costa del Sol.
+It is the fourth busiest airport in Spain, after Madrid, Barcelona and Palma de Mallorca.

 🏨 Best mid-range hotel:Ilunion Málaga